applied-systems-biology/jipipe-website/content/tutorials/extension.md

     <div class="tutorial-item-img"><img src="/img/tutorials/extension/step3.png" /></div>
     <div class="tutorial-item-content">
     <h2>4.
 Extension builder</h2>
-    This will open the ACAQ5 extension builder tool that allows you to package one or multiple custom algorithms into an extension.
-Such extensions can be just put into the ImageJ plugin directory and will be automatically picked up by ACAQ5 just like any ImageJ plugin.<br/>
+    This will open the JIPipe extension builder tool that allows you to package one or multiple custom algorithms into an extension.
+Such extensions can be just put into the ImageJ plugin directory and will be automatically picked up by JIPipe just like any ImageJ plugin.<br/>
     An extension has a set of metadata that you need to set up.
 To do this, switch to <code>Extension settings</code>.
     <div class="notices tip">
       <p>